 - A monthly index of transportation cost by Central Government to be indicated every month

 - The variable cost of diesel to be stopped

 AITWA has full faith that with the continuous support from the Central, State Government and unfettered support and trust from all the stakeholders the Indian Transport industry will have a sound future.

-AITWA is fully committed to make a sustainable and impactful difference in the arena of Indian Road Transportation Industry.
-AITWA pledge to work for the welfare of our transport department to give our country the much needed position as an all-rounder economy across the globe
+AITWA is fully committed to making a sustainable and impactful difference in the arena of Indian Road Transportation Industry.
+AITWA pledge to work for the welfare of our transport department to give our country the much-needed position as an all-rounder economy across the globe